 Let’s first understand RRSPs

-An RRSP is a retirement savings plan that is registered with the Canadian government.
-It allows you to save money for your retirement while also enjoying certain tax advantages.
+An RRSP is a special type of retirement savings plan registered with the Canadian government.
+It is a way to save money for retirement and part of the appeal is that you can get some tax breaks.

-The main idea behind an RRSP is to defer tax payments.
-The money you contribute to your RRSP is tax-deductible, which means it reduces the amount of income tax you pay now.
+An RRSP is designed primarily to postpone the payment of tax.
+The cash you give your RRSP is tax deductible, which decreases the amount of income tax you pay now.
 However, you will pay taxes on this money when you withdraw it in retirement, presumably at a lower tax rate.

 More: What should you know about RRSP?